lukasborawski/bigos/README.md

 *Bold*

-Besides all of these options there is also bold border modifire.
+Besides all of these options there is also bold border modifier.
 For thickness responds `$border-bold-size` variable, use it like this:

 ```html
 <section class="border_right-bold"></section>